Skip to main content

 Configuring your Postgres database for PowerSync generally involves three tasks:

-logical replication publication
+3. Create powersync logical replication publication

 We have documented steps for some hosting providers:

-1. Enable logical replication
+1. Ensure logical replication is enabled

 2. Create a PowerSync database user

-privilege, and for the publication mentioned in the next step (as well as for any other publications that may exist).
+To restrict read access to specific tables, explicitly list allowed tables for both the SELECT privilege, and for the publication mentioned in the next step (as well as for any other publications that may exist).

 3. Create “powersync” publication